AkinduID/github-administration-automation/README.md

 * List all teams in the organization (Run Once)
 * Get PAT for Org
-* Create a new repository in the organization (ask how it works when multiple teams are involved)
+* Create a new repository in the organization
 * Add Topics (Optional)
 * Add Labels
-* Add Issue Template if Issues are enabled
+* Add Issue Template
 * Add PR Template
 * Add Branch Protection Rules
 * Set Infra Team Permissions